jdera/obks/src/pages/whoa.md

 ---

 <p>
-  You stumbled onto a secret page.
+  You stumbled onto a secret page!
 Because of your curiosity, we want to show our love by offering an exclusive discount for our
   <a href="https://www.bonfire.com/store/openbooks/" target="_blank">Merch</a> store.
 Use the code
 <LinkButton
   class="rss-viewer-pill"